mraza007/videodownloader/README.md

     -u --url            YouTube URL or YouTube Video ID to download -o --output-path    Output Directory Path
     -f --filename       Override the output filename.
-Does not override file extension -a --audio-only     Download Auido Only
+Does not override file extension -a --audio-only     Download Audio Only